Hamilton United

 Hamilton United is a Canadian semi-professional soccer club based in Hamilton, Ontario that plays in the League1 Ontario men's and women's divisions.

 History

 The club was founded in 2013 by local clubs Saltfleet-Stoney Creek SC, Mount Hamilton Youth SC, and Ancaster SC to foster youth development.

 The club's first team entered the League1 Ontario women's division in 2018.
 They played their inaugural match against West Ottawa SC on April 28.

-In 2020, they added a team in the men's division, although their debut has been delayed indefinitely due to the COVID-19 pandemic.
+In 2020, they added a team in the men's division, although their debut was delayed due to the COVID-19 pandemic.
 As preparation for the top division, they fielded a team in the L1O men's Reserve division in 2019.
-After once again fielding only a team in the reserve division in 2021 due to the pandemic, Hamilton's men's team finally made their debut in the main division in 2022, on April 26, defeating Burlington SC 2-0.
+After once again fielding only a team in the reserve division in 2021 due to the pandemic, Hamilton's men's team finally made their debut in the main division in 2022, on April 26, defeating Burlington SC 2–0.

+In 2021 Toronto FC announced Mount Hamilton Youth SC, which would be rebranded to Hamilton TFC, as a new regional partner.

+In 2023, they became an official youth development club of professional Canadian Premier League club Forge FC, updating their club badge and colours to match Forge's orange, grey, and white.